Thales UK’s UK Modern Slavery & Human Trafficking Policy, as described below.

 Actions Undertaken in the Event of Suspected Breach of MSA

-Since early 2018, Thales UK has been using third party tools to improve its compliance risk screening processes and ability to assess breaches of the MSA within its sub-tiers.
+Thales Group uses a third party provider to undertake its compliance risk screening processes and ability to assess breaches of the MSA within its sub-tiers.
 In addition to the entry level checking explained in the paragraph “Vendor Assessments and Re-Assessments” below, Thales UK uses these tools to ask additional screening information of its most strategic and high risk suppliers (by country and commodity).
-These suppliers submit a detailed Self-Assessment Questionnaire within the tool with focussed questions on modern slavery, human rights, health & safety and environmental protection and receive a detailed report and where necessary corrective action plan.
+These suppliers submit a detailed Self-Assessment Questionnaire within the tool with focussed questions on modern slavery, human rights, health & safety and environmental protection and receive a detailed report and where necessary corrective action plan with recommendations.